K4 Curriculum

 Field Trips and Culminating Events

 All of the K4 field trips and culminating experiences are intentionally designed and planned to introduce, enhance, or celebrate the skills learned and facts discussed throughout each unit of study.
 For example, at the end of our study of God’s underwater world, the students take part in the Seafood Dining Experience.
-This is a time when the student oceanographers get an opportunity to see and taste many of the edible sea creatures about which they have been learning.
+This is a time when the student oceanographers get an opportunity to see and taste many of the edible sea creatures they have learned about.

 • The Great Outdoors Camping Adventure!